 - On View

-1. According to the bill of sale from Contini-Bonacossi to Kress dated September 16, 1938 that is in the curatorial files at the Birmingham Museum of Art.
+1. According to the bill of sale from Contini-Bonacossi to Kress dated September 16, 1938.
+See object file.